algbio/MFD-ILP/MFD with Cycles/README.md

 There are three different solvers available: the "FDPC" files corresponds to the formulation where the elements are limited to paths or cycles; the "FDT" files corresponds to the original formulations adjusted to obtain only trails and the "FDW" files corresponds to the formulations that admit only walks.

  ## 1.4 Running the solvers
  For each solvers, in order to run each formulation, open the respective notebook and change the variable $path$ in the last cell to the folder where all the input files are.
-For the subpath constraints formulation, also change the $number_paths$ to the appropriated amount.
-The default value is 4.

 As reminder, all the input files are in [Catfish](https://github.com/Kingsford-Group/catfishtest) format.
 See folder `Example` for sample of inputs.